rarezhang/data_structures_and_algorithms_in_python/README.md

 - insertion sort: an excellent algorithm for sorting small sequences; quite effective for sorting sequences that are already almost sorted
 - selection sort
 - bubble sort
-- heap sort: inplace; natural choice on small and medium sized sequences; not stable
+- heap sort: in place; natural choice on small and medium sized sequences; not stable
-- merge sort: not inplace; excellent algorithm for situations where the input is stratiﬁed across various levels of the computer’s memory hierarchy
+- merge sort: not in place; excellent algorithm for situations where the input is stratified across various levels of the computer’s memory hierarchy
     + Tim-sort: bottom-up merge sort (takes advantage of some initial runs in the data while using insertion-sort to build additional runs): python/Java(7)
-- quick sort: inplace; C/Java(6) sorting algorithm
+- quick sort: in place; C/Java(6) sorting algorithm
 - bucket sort: excellent choice for sorting entries with small integer keys
 - radix sort: excellent choice for sorting entries with small integer keys